IlieEfros07/GOPRO-PROJECT/README.md

 # GOPRO-PROJECT
-This is a project made for a GoPro Hero 8.
+This is a project made for a GoPro Hero 8
+This is made only HTML and CSS